Supplies and raw materials

 - monitor and develop our supply base to ensure sustainability, both in terms of materials and processes used.

 We buy many categories of products which contain steel, copper, aluminum, crude oil and other commodities.
 Continuing global economic growth in many emerging economies, coupled with the volatility in foreign currency exchange rates, has led to significant fluctuations in these raw material costs over the last few years.
-While we expect global commodity prices to remain highly volatile, some market volatility will be offset through the use of long-term contracts and global sourcing.
+While we expect global commodity prices to remain highly volatile, we expect to offset some market volatility through the use of long-term contracts and global sourcing.

 We seek to mitigate the majority of our exposure to commodity price risk by entering into hedges.
 For example, we manage copper and aluminum price risk using principally swap contracts based on prices for these commodities quoted on leading exchanges.
 ABB’s hedging policy is designed to safeguard margins by minimizing price volatility and providing a stable cost base during order execution.
 In addition to using hedging to reduce our exposure to fluctuations in raw materials prices, in some cases we can reduce this risk by incorporating changes in raw materials prices into the prices of our products (through price escalation clauses).

 In August 2012, the United States Securities and Exchange Commission (SEC) issued its final rules regarding “Conflict Minerals”, as required by section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-We initiated conflict minerals processes in 2013 and we continue to work with our suppliers and customers, to enable us to comply with the rules and disclosure obligations.
+We initiated conflict minerals processes in 2013 and have continuously improved and tailored the processes to our value chain.
+We continue to work with our suppliers and customers, to enable us to comply with the rules and disclosure obligations.
 Further information on ABB’s Conflict Minerals policy and supplier requirements can be found under “Material Compliance” at new.abb.com/about/supplying